 Union Grove is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Union Grove is a village of professionals, managers, and service providers.
 There are especially a lot of people living in Union Grove who work in office and administrative support (11.83%), business and financial occupations (9.49%), and teaching (9.22%).

 The population of Union Grove is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.40% of adults in Union Grove have a bachelor's degree or even advanced degree.

-The per capita income in Union Grove in 2010 was $30,891, which is upper middle income relative to Wisconsin and the nation.
-This equates to an annual income of $123,564 for a family of four.
+The per capita income in Union Grove in 2018 was $32,636, which is upper middle income relative to Wisconsin and the nation.
+This equates to an annual income of $130,544 for a family of four.
 However, Union Grove contains both very wealthy and poor people as well.

+Union Grove is a somewhat ethnically-diverse village.
 The people who call Union Grove home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Union Grove residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Union Grove include German, Irish, English, Polish, and Norwegian.
+Important ancestries of people in Union Grove include German, Irish, English, Polish, and Dutch.

 The most common language spoken in Union Grove is English.
 Other important languages spoken here include Polish and Spanish.